es-repo/better-unit-tests/InCSharpWithXUnit/README.md

-# Better unit tests
+# Better unit tests in C# with xUnit

-Proposal for structuring unit tests code.
+Proposal for structuring unit tests code in C# with xUnit.